allianceauth/allianceauth/docs/installation/auth/centos.md

 Now you can install the library using `pip install allianceauth`.
 This will install Alliance Auth and all its python dependencies.

-Ensure you are in the allianceserver home directory by issuing `cd allianceauth`.
+Ensure you are in the allianceserver home directory by issuing `cd ~`.

 Now you need to create the application that will run the Alliance Auth install.